Cincinnati, OH Office Overview

 Cincinnati, OH's Top Office-Using Sectors

-The education, financial services, and the health & biotechnology industries all add to the demand for Class A office space and commercial real estate in Cincinnati.
+The education, financial services, and the health & biotechnology industries all add to the demand for commercial real estate in Cincinnati.

-- Education – Cincinnati is home to the University of Cincinnati, Xavier University, and the University of Cincinnati Medical Center.
+- Education – institutions such as University of Cincinnati, Xavier University, and the University of Cincinnati Medical Center.

-- Financial Services – First Financial Bank, Fifth Third Bank, and Cincinnati Financial are all headquartered in Cincinnati and are part of a top office-using sector in the city.
+- Financial Services – organizations such as First Financial Bank, Fifth Third Bank, and Cincinnati Financial.

-- Health & Biotechnology – Demand for office employment is created by companies such as CareStar, Prasco Laboratories, Anthem Inc., Humana, and Amylin Pharmaceuticals.
+- Health & Biotechnology – companies such as CareStar, Prasco Laboratories, Anthem Inc., Humana, and Amylin Pharmaceuticals.

-- Fortune 500 – Procter & Gamble, The Kroger Company, Macy's, and General Electric's Aviation and Global Operations all generate demand for white collar office employment in the Cincinnati metro area.
+- Fortune 500 Companies – Procter & Gamble, The Kroger Company, Macy's, and General Electric's Aviation and Global Operations.

 - Total Population298,957